siddhesh-sakhalkar/siddhesh-sakhalkar.github.io/index.md

 {% capture text %}

 Prof. Siddhesh Sakhalkar is the principal investigator of the M<sup>3</sup> Lab.
 We are actively looking for motivated undergraduate, graduate (Masters/PhD) and post-doctoral candidates to join our team!
-If you would like to join us, please contact Prof. Sakhalkar ([siddheshsakhalkar1992@gmail.com](mailto:siddheshsakhalkar1992@gmail.com)) and include your CV with research interests.
+If you would like to join us, please contact Prof. Sakhalkar ([ssakhalkar@iitm.ac.in](mailto:ssakhalkar@iitm.ac.in)) and include your CV with research interests.

 {%
   include button.html